-- Residential property: reduction of assessed value rate from 7.15% to 5.3%, which is a 1.85-percentage point change; - Certain nonresidential property (i.e. commercial): reduction of assessed value rate from 29% to 24%, which is a 5-percentage point change. - Agricultural property, producing mines, oil and gas: no change.
+- Residential property: reduction of assessed value rate from 7.15% to 5.7%, which is a 1.45percentage point change, and an extra sweetener that reduces the valuation of their property (the lesser of \$55,000 or the amount that causes the property valuation to be \$1,000); - Certain nonresidential property (i.e. commercial): reduction of assessed value rate from 29% to 25.5%, which is a 3.5-percentage point change. - Agricultural property, producing mines, oil and gas: no change.

-(Proposed C.R.S. § 39-1-104 & -104.2) A commercial property rate reduction of 5-percentage points is not necessarily connected with a 1.85-percentage point reduction in residential rates, or with leaving the assessed value for other types of property unchanged.
+(Proposed C.R.S. § 39-1-104 & -104.2) A commercial property rate reduction of 3.5-percentage points is not necessarily connected with a 1.45-percentage point reduction in residential rates or a reduction in the valuation of residential property, or with leaving the assessed value for other types of property unchanged.
 Stated plainly, for example, a voter may ask: is the rate cut for commercial property too much with the residential rate cut being too little?